Polyamory in the News

 ------------------------------------

 That spookily good result got me wondering.
-What does AI think polyfolks look like?
-Image generators get their "ideas" from what's online and in archives.
-So then, would an AI portray an average of how the world thinks we look?
+What would an AI think polyfolks look like?
+Image-generating AI gets its "ideas" from what is online and in archives.
+So then, would an AI portray an average of how the real world thinks we look?

 I went to Canva and asked it to draw "typical polyamorists today."
 After a few incoherent jumbles it caught on and presented...